Financial Independence Update

 |4.
 Stay invested||4.
 How do I avoiding outliving my money? |

-5. What do I do if my investments drop?
+5. What do I do if my investments drop and I’m no longer working to recover?

-6. How much cash should I have in retirement?
+6. How much cash should I have or keep during retirement?

 7. How do I fight inflation in retirement?